aroario2003/todo-list/README.md

 If you are running intellij, it will pull up the file in a browser with the file:// protocol.

+# Notes on File Locations

+* On windows the todo lists are stored in `C:\%PROGRAMDATA%\todo-list\todos\` and the config is stored in `C:\%PROGRAMDATA%\todo-list\config\`

+* On Linux the todo lists are stored in `~/.local/share/todolists/` and the config file is stored in `~/.config/todo-list/`

+If you try to start the daemon without a config file, the program will create one and tell you to update it with updated information.

 # Command Line Arguments

 | Argument                              | Function                                                                      |